F) Welfare – Implementing Safeguarding for under 18s

 - during an activity/excursion arranged by the school – informs social organiser

 - during the weekend – If an under 18 is sick at the weekend, they should ask their homestay family for help and then either go to the pharmacy, call 111 to speak to a trained medical practitioner or visit the Broadmead Medical Centre (full details are in their student handbooks).
-If it is an emergency they should go to the Accident and Emergency department of the BRI (Bristol Royal Infirmary) hospital and remember to inform the Principal on the school emergency number.
+If it is an emergency they should go to the Accident and Emergency department of the BRI (Bristol Royal Infirmary) hospital and remember to call the Emergency Phone Holder on the school emergency number.
 They can also phone this number for assistance if they are not with or are able to contact their host family.

 ELC requires to be fully informed of any medical condition/disability of a prospective student in order to be able to provide appropriate care for the student.
 In the case of such information not being provided we may have to refuse acceptance of the student and request that the student is returned home at his/her own expense.